 Step #3: Add Descriptive ‘Alt’ Attributes to Your Images For Visually Impaired Users

 Alt attributes – or ‘tags’ – are elements describing the contents of an image.
-Search engines can use the information to figure out what an image is about and better understand it’s surrounding content.
+Search engines and screen readers can use the information to figure out what an image is about and better understand its surrounding content.

 More importantly, alt text enables visually impaired users to understand what the images in your content are.
 There are several browsers tailored to that type of user exclusively, and in most cases, they read material aloud so people can rely on their ears instead of their eyes.